 DigiPlex backs Nordic region as next data centre mecca

-Nordic data centre provider DigiPlex says the wider European data centre market is ‘overheated’ and under more pressure than ever, which is why more providers are considering the Nordic region as a place to set up shop.
+Nordic data center provider DigiPlex says the wider European data center market is ‘overheated' and under more pressure than ever, which is why more providers are considering the Nordic region as a place to set up shop.

 While DigiPlex undoubtedly has a vested interest in bringing new business to the Nordic region, the company is making an effort to explain the region's underlying strengths that could make it an attractive hub compared to Amsterdam, Dublin, Frankfurt, London, and Paris.